cogent3/cogent3/doc/cookbook/alignments.rst

 Eliminating columns with non-nucleotide characters
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 We sometimes want to eliminate ambiguous or gap data from our alignments.
 We show how to exclude alignment columns by the characters they contain.
 In the first instance we do this just for single nucleotide columns, then for trinucleotides (equivalent for handling codons).
+Both are done using the ``no_degenerates`` method.

 .. doctest::